RakeMeUp/RoPaSci/README.md

   when startSignal turned off, should return Too Late! sign

-  Also: separate components to their own folder, where css can be put */
+  Also: separate components to their own folder, where css can be put

+  NEW:
+    add disabled to buttons as default, only take off on timeFrame Pressed button stays Enabled
+*/